zsrtp/tpgz/docs/DevOverview.md

 - ***Generate ISO***: Builds the project and generates a patched ISO.
 The built version's dump must be in the `isos` folder with the right name.
 See the section [Folder Structure](#folder-structure) for more details.
 - ***Generate patch***: Builds the project and generates a patch file ready to distribute.
 - ***Formatting***: Formats all the project's source files with the correct formatting.

+> It is not required to run the *Setup* task, as all the build tasks will run it before themselves.

 ### Dev Container